raadalosaimi/us-to-us/README.txt

 The us to U.S. need the main following functionalities:
 1-      Groups functionality
 2-      New volunteering activity
-3-      Us plus functionality
-4-      Events functionality

 Users Registration:
 When the user wants to sign up we need the following information:
 -          First name
 -          Last name
 -          Email address
 The user also can sign up using Facebook, Twitter, Google+, and Instagram.
 After confirming his registration, the user can go to his profile and add more information such as profile picture, University, complete mailing address (City-State-Zip code), cell phone, T-shirt size, Gender, Current Education Level, major, language spoken, and Date of birth.
 The user also can deactivate his account or delete it.
 After the registration, the user can join an existing group or create a new group.

 1-      Group functionality:
 Create a group need the following information:
 -          Group name